emmercm/www/src/blog/_tree-rings.md

 You can measure the growth of a tree by looking at its rings.
 Software at your company has rings, too.

 I write a lot about [countering](/blog/avoiding-blanket-statements) [negativity](/blog/being-critical-of-past-developers) in software engineering.
-I believe people have a lot of prudct
+I believe people have a lot of productive solutions available to them.

+A metaphore

 When a colleague expresses frustration with the state of some code (especially if inherited from another team), I've developed an optimistic way of looking at things: